- How do I contact you?

 - How do I schedule an appointment?

 We require clinical information to be able to schedule the specific type of testing that will be needed and to know how much time this service will take.
 Neuropsychological assessment, psychological assessment, and concussion management are not one-size-fits-all services.
 It is not like having an x-ray or brain scan; we need to know the areas of concern before determining the scope of your evaluation services.
 If your services are related to injury, we need to know how long ago the injury occurred.
 This information most often comes from a referral from a current provider.
 A provider at NCMA will review the referral and clinical information, and then advise as to scheduling and an associated estimate of cost.
 If you do not have a referral, it is more difficult to get an accurate estimate, but we can still schedule your services if you provide us with some clinical information.
 You can do this in several ways.
-You can call the office and relay that information to our administrative staff, you may use the “contact us” button on the website and provide some detail there; this is sent securely to the administrative staff and to Dr. Bryant.
+You can call the office at 207-594-2952 and relay that information to our administrative staff, you may use our contact form and provide some detail there; this is sent securely to the administrative staff and to Dr. Bryant.
 Finally, you can fill out your own Referral Form on our website.
 We will then contact you to discuss your services.

 - How do I pay for my appointment?